mattjj/pyhsmm-subhmms/README.md

 python setup.py build_ext --inplace
 ```

-Currently it's built with `-std=c++11`, which may cause some problems for older compilers (though we can remove that requirement).Using the OS X preinstalled `clang++` compiler, pass the `--with-old-clang` option to the build command.
+Currently it's built with `-std=c++11`, which may cause some problems for older compilers (though we can remove that requirement).
+Using the OS X preinstalled `clang++` compiler, pass the `--with-old-clang` option to the build command.
 I recommend `g++` version 4.8 or later.
 You can specify the compiler using the `CC` environment variable, e.g. in bash or zsh:

 ```bash
 CC=$(which g++) python setup.py build_ext --inplace